News & Resources

 Lenders are paid by the estate first before the money and assets pass to the spouse.
 That means that if you co-own a home with your spouse, the lender could seek to be repaid via your spouse’s share of the equity or half of any other assets you jointly own.

-Be careful about being added or adding a spouse as a cardholder
+Be careful about adding a spouse as a cardholder

 If your partner doesn’t have great credit, don’t let them add you as a cardholder on any of their accounts.